 *Some combination headache or menstrual relief medicines that contain aspirin or acetaminophen, like Excedrin or Midol, contain caffeine.
 See our discussion on caffeine for more information.

-Cough & Chest Congestion
+What can I take for Cough & Chest Congestion while Breastfeeding?

 Benzocaine (L2): Numbing Agent.
 Temporarily relieves pain associated with itching, sore throat.
 There are no adequate and well-controlled studies or case reports in breastfeeding women.
 Due to its low oral absorption after application, maternal blood concentrations are probably too low to produce any significant clinical effects in the breastfed infant.
 Benzocaine cough drops or lozenges (with or without menthol) are an excellent choice for cough relief in breastfeeding mothers.
 Common trade names: Cepacol.